 As a grad student, just entering the world of object detection i found it quite helpful, that there are a lot of resources especially blog posts, made easy to quickly digest complex concepts and ideas.
-If you type in related search phrases you will find some splendid results on how to calculate the mAP on the first page.
+If you type in related search phrases you will find some splendid results on how to calculate the mean Average Precision (mAP) on the first page.
 The explanation of the basic components is mostly in a very easy and straightforward manner, but sometimes just did not explain the calculation of the mAP correctly.
 This confused me a lot which is why i came to write this blog post of my findings.

 This post assumes you have already grasped a basic understanding about the steps up until calculating the mAP and is aimed to aid you in having a comprehensive information overview and tries to offer further explanation and intuition.